South Carolina State Quarter

-South Carolina State Quarters were released on May 22, 2000 as the eighth coin in the State Quarter series.
-South Carolina's original Statehood date was May 23, 1788.
+South Carolina State Quarters (Buy on eBay) were released on May 22, 2000 as the eighth coin in the State Quarter series.
+South Carolina’s original Statehood date was May 23, 1788.

 The reverse design features an outline of the state and a collection of the state's symbols.
 The inscriptions include the State name, Statehood date, mintage date, "E Pluribus Unum," and "The Palmetto State."
 The coin's reverse was designed and engraved by Thomas D. Rodgers